baconslammer/baconslammer/README.md

 - 👋 Hi, I’m @baconslammer
-- 👀 I’m interested in ...software development (full stack)
+- 👀 I’m interested in ...machine learning and user interface
-- 🌱 I’m currently learning ... foundations in TOD
+- 🌱 I’m currently learning ...web development using TOD
-- 💞️ I’m looking to collaborate on ...future projects
+- 💞️ I’m looking to collaborate on ...open-source projects
 - 📫 How to reach me ...discord baconslammer

 <!---